lcase28/pscfFieldGen/README.md

 **NOTE:** This is a beta release.
 See Notes section at the bottom of this file for special assumptions made in its operation.

+## Requirements

+**Use of this tool requires Python 3.4 or later** as it makes use of some of the newer additions to the standard library.
+This tool has been developed using the Anaconda distribution of Python 3.7 on MacOS, Ubuntu Linux, and Unix.
+Because of this, **Python 3.7 is the minimum recommended version**; earlier versions may encounter unanticipated issues with back-compatibility.

+The following required modules should be included in most Python distributions (Version 3.4 or later) as part of the standard library, and should not require additional installation.
+They should, however, be available in the active python environment.

+ * abc
+ * argparse
+ * copy
+ * enum
+ * itertools
+ * pathlib
+ * re
+ * string
+ * sys

+In addition, the following libraries are also required:

+ * Numpy
+ * Scipy
+ * Sympy

+All three of these libraries are included standard with Anaconda Python.
+For installation instructions for other Python distributions, see the project sites for these packages.

 ## Installation

 Add installation instructions.